-However, even after a veteran establishes he served in Vietnam, there is still the issue of whether Agent Orange caused the veteran’s particular disease or medical conditions.
-Fortunately, a similar legal presumption applies here as well.
+However, even after a veteran establishes he was exposed to Agent Orange by serving in Vietnam, the veteran must still establish a nexus between the exposure and the veteran’s disability.
+This means that the veteran must show that Agent Orange caused the veteran’s particular diseases or medical conditions.
+Fortunately, a similar presumption applies here.
 A “presumptive disease” is one that the VA is required to assume was caused by Agent Orange.
 There are several presumptive diseases that affect millions of veterans, including prostate cancer, lung cancer, heart disease, Parkinson’s disease, and Type 2 Diabetes.
 For a complete list of all Agent Orange presumptive diseases, please review the Veterans Benefits section of our Questions and Answers page.

 Many Vietnam veterans have developed diseases covered by the Agent Orange presumption.
 If you think you are one of them, consider filing a claim if you have not already.
 Then, make sure the VA applies the correct legal standard in deciding your claim.
 If you have any questions along the way, Travis Studdard in our office represents veterans in claims for veterans benefits and will be glad to discuss your claim with you.
-To reach him, you can simply fill out and submit the “Need Help” form on this page or call the phone number at the upper right of this page.
+To set up a free consultation with him, you can simply fill out and submit the “Need Help” form or call the phone number on the right side of this page.